TMartin88/ski_shop/README.md

 ### Logged in Superuser
 ---

+**IMPORTANT!
 There is additional functionality to superusers.
-Shop Managers are superusers and responsible for Product Maintenance.
+Shop Managers are superusers and responsible for Product Maintenance**

 #### Product Management